bzcheeseman/Dali/README.md

 For a more extensive description of usage see the [character model tutorial](CharacterModel.md)

+For a funny example where you teach stacked LSTMs about multiplication, substraction, and addition [check this out](Arithmetic.md).

 ## Installation

 Get **[Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page)** ([Download Link](http://bitbucket.org/eigen/eigen/get/3.2.4.tar.bz2)), **Clang**, and **protobuf**, then head to the `cpp/build` folder and use `cmake` to configure and create the appropriate Makefiles.